 Our goal is to provide challenging opportunities for paddlers of all ages to participate in competitive flat-water canoe and kayak sprint racing.
 New membership is encouraged... no experience necessary!

 The RHCC works to promote a healthy, active lifestyle in the community through sponsorship and outreach initiatives in an effort to expose more people to this great sport.
-If you represent a group that may be interested in trying canoeing or kayaking, as an educational or fun/fitness experience, please contact the club and inquire about the programs available.
+If you represent a group that may be interested in trying canoeing or kayaking, as an educational or fun/fitness experience, please contact the club and enquire about the programs available.

 Although our most competitive athletes may travel extensively to some exotic regatta destinations, a season of fun can be had with a modest commitment of time by attending local events throughout the season.
 Regattas are fun for the whole family, with no admission fee for spectators.
 Pack a picnic lunch, bring lawn chairs, and enjoy the combination of talent, sportsmanship, and camaraderie that paddlers of all ages share and enjoy.